keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 > "Hey, an application I was working on is not working anymore"

-After some time spent debugging server side issues (because hey, if you get an error 500 the problem is from the backend-developer, right?) we found that the server was not receiving parameters anymore for every application that was using POST instead of GET.
+After some time spent debugging server side issues and pointing my finger on my colleague (because hey, if you get a 500 status the problem is from the backend-developer, right?) we found that the server was not receiving parameters anymore for every application that was using POST instead of GET.
 GET was OK.

 I was able to reproduce easily in my test application too by changing the submit method to POST (GET or POST is another `configuration.json` settings).